leocd91/autoscreenshotpy/README.md

 ![Demo](demo.gif)

 ## Requirements
-- python 3.x on Windows OS (haven't tried it yet on other os yet)
+- python 3.x on Windows OS (haven't tried it on other OS yet)

 ## Package I use (tried to make this as lightweight as possible)
 - ```tkinter```